ADI-Labs/density/SPEC.md

 #### Database

-Due to the reliance on materialized views for the aggregate endpoint a modern RDBMS will suite the workload well.
+All queries returning stats for windows of time are expensive as they must find aggregates for a large section of the data.
+By using a relational database, we can leverage [materialized views](http://en.wikipedia.org/wiki/Materialized_view) to minimize repeated work to find these aggregates.
-Many ADI members have experience with Postgres so it will be used.
+Postgres has [materialized views](https://wiki.postgresql.org/wiki/Materialized_Views) and many ADI members have experience so it will be used.

 #### Authentication

 The data is given to us with the understanding that we will only allow access to users with a Columbia UNI.
 This can be easily accomplished with Google Oauth and a check for "@columbia.edu" / "@barnard.edu" ending the address.
+This will be implemented using a [Google+ OAuth](https://developers.google.com/+/web/signin/) flow.